-Upon completion of the pipeline, a local gas distribution company (LDC) will be developed, as a subsidiary company, to distribute natural gas within the City of Yellowknife, for use by homes and businesses for heating.
+Upon completion of the pipeline, a local gas distribution company (LDC) will be developed, as an independent First Nations company, to distribute natural gas within the City of Yellowknife, for use by homes and businesses for heating.
 In addition, we can design and install the water infrastructure to provide potable water to Oldtown Yellowknife & the Kam Lake area, eliminating the requirement for trucking of water.

 In order to obtain project approval from the local jurisdictions, it may be necessary to acquire existing fuel oil distributors & diesel power generators that will be displaced, once the new infrastructure is in service.
 This allows us to remove objections to our permit, by dealing with the stranded asset issues up front in the development process.
 Diesel fuel is currently brought in by rail and trucked to site.
-All NWT power is currently generated with diesel fuel.
+Portions of NWT power are generated with diesel fuel, hydro and CNG.